 As you might suspect, soccer is really important in Spain, really really important, massive even.
-It is by far the most popular sport in the country, followed fervently by millions of people.
-It’s more the a sport for Spaniards, it’s a tradition, if you family supports a team, you support that team or risk ostracization.
+It is by far the most popular sport in the country, followed fervently by millions of people who gather every weekend at the Spain soccer stadiums spread throughout the country.
+It’s more the a sport for Spaniards, it’s a tradition, if your family supports a team, you support that team or risk ostracization.
 If you support team A you must hate team B and vice versa.
 It is a big deal.

 To make matters worse, the local Spanish league (La Liga) is the strongest in the world according to official and unofficial sources alike.
 Spain is also home to some of the best and most storied football clubs around the globe: Real Madrid, FC Barcelona, Atletico de Madrid, Atletic de Bilbao, etc. and all of them have their own rich history, legendary players and of course mythic stadiums.